 Snacks

 This is everyone’s favorite tip.
 When you think you’ve packed enough snacks, pack more.
 On our first road trip, my husband made fun of me for packing so many snacks…and by the time we got home, we were almost out.
-Snacks are the key to keeping your kiddos (and husband) happy.
-Some people love the “snackle” box, but my boys would eat the entire thing in one setting.
+Snacks are the key to keeping everyone happy.

 I prefer to use individual snack bags, whether I make them myself or buy them ready to go.
 Packing new and exciting snacks make vacation more fun.
-I don’t normally give my kids sugary cereal, so I’ll grab a couple of boxes of fruit loops, or similar cereals and divide them into snack-size baggies.
+For example, I don’t normally give my children sugary cereal, so I’ll grab a couple of boxes of Fruit Loops, or similar cereals and divide them into snack-size baggies.
 These are special treats for us, and they also take a while to eat.

-Applesauce pouches, although healthier, are gone in about 20 seconds.
-A snack-size baggie of fruit loops takes much longer to eat…and when you’re stuck in the car for 17 hours, you’re all about passing the time in the most peaceful way possible.
+Applesauce pouches, although healthier, are gone in about 20 seconds and can be quite messy.
+A snack-size baggie of Fruit Loops takes much longer to eat…and when you’re stuck in the car for 17 hours, you’re all about passing the time in the most peaceful way possible.

 Pack Meals